-The proposed bill would amend current statutes related to the Arizona State Board of Nursing by introducing a new section that mandates the issuance of provisional licenses or certificates to out-of-state advanced practice registered nurses (APRNs), registered nurses (RNs), and licensed practical nurses (LPNs) within five business days of receiving a complete application and associated fees, provided certain conditions are met.
-These conditions include holding a valid license in good standing from another U.S. state, not having any pending complaints or investigations, and being a resident of Arizona or having accepted a job offer in the state.
-The bill also requires applicants to submit a sworn declaration regarding the accuracy of their application information.
+This bill proposes significant updates to the Arizona Revised Statutes regarding the issuance of provisional nursing licenses.
+Under the new provisions, the Arizona State Board of Nursing (AZBN) would be required to issue provisional licenses or certificates to out-of-state advanced practice registered nurses (APRN), registered nurses (RN), or licensed practical nurses (LPN) within five business days of receiving a complete application and the necessary fees, provided certain conditions are met.
+These conditions include holding a valid license in good standing from another U.S. state, submitting fingerprints for a criminal background check, and being a resident of Arizona or having accepted a job offer in the state.
+The bill also mandates that applicants include a sworn declaration attesting to the accuracy of their application information.

 House Engrossed Version: 32-1635.02